+Conflict management is an important skill for project managers to possess, as conflicts are a natural part of any project and can impact the team's productivity, morale, and overall success.
 Conflict is inevitable in any team environment.
 Today's project teams bring together a variety of personality and skills, each perceiving tasks and actions is in different ways.
 This diversity is what gives the team depth and broad range of skills required to successfully achieve the project objectives.
 Yet, this diversity will inevitably bring conflicts ranging from simple disagreements on task details to fundamental personality clashes.

 Simply stated, Conflict is the discrepancy between what is the perceived reality of the situation and what the is seen as the ideal.